Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

-Worry is a part of life, and can be helpful in motivating us to make sure we, our friends, family and those we care about are OK.
-If you are worrying about a pet or family member that is ill then that is normal.
+Worry is a part of life, and can be helpful in motivating us to make sure ourselves, our friends and family and those we care about are OK.
+For example, if you’re worrying about a pet or family member who is ill then that is completely normal.

 Worry can feel very similar to anger – your heart races, you feel sweaty and you feel sick or faint.
 This is your body telling you that you feel threatened.